 Master of Science in Finance (MSF) programs provide relevant training for students who want to work in the stock market.
 In these programs, students pursue advanced studies in financial accounting, economics, mathematics, and finance theories.
 In addition to viewing core topics from a financial perspective, students learn how to analyze data, make sound financial decisions, and operate modern software.
 At many universities offering this degree, there is a degree concentration in capital markets.
 This concentration can be used by students looking to pursue careers in capital-seeking corporations that invest in the stock market.

 In order to apply to one of these programs, students must hold a bachelor's degree, sometimes with a minimum GPA requirement.
 They must also submit a resume and a personal statement.

 Master's Degree in Finance

-Students enrolled in an MSF program will be exposed to financial topics such as trading, risk management, and construction of portfolios.
-Some universities even have trading rooms that bring actual financial market activity to the classrooms.
-The course topics students may cover in this master's program include the following:
+Students in these programs are exposed to financial topics such as trading, risk management, and portfolio construction.
+Some universities even have trading rooms that simulate actual financial market activity in the classroom.
+Common course topics include:

 - Economic environment of firms